mmitis/motorway-ui-test/README.md

 Image effects or filters

+### Ad:
+- added just tailwind lib to maintain it easily
+- all tailwind libraries matches css modifiers so the css code would be the same

 ### 2. Performance

 The API that is returning images is rather slow.
-Show how it can be sped up, and show how you would measure the improvement in performance.
+Show how it can be speed up, and show how you would measure the improvement in performance.

+### Ad:

+- how to measure?
+    - Could add From FE perspective: just lighthouse and all its metrics that describes speed of contentful paint etc. It will show how it really impact end users.
+Lighhouse offers results from public users that uses Chrome

+    From BE perspecive: add tracker / any analicts library that gathers time of each request and calculates average in a certain period of time . i would gather info about latency, response time and availability ( needs larger group of user ).
+If not external tracker / library - it's enough to just calculate time in / time out of the request, do the sub and save :)

+- how to speed up?
+    - SSR with preloaded first page of the image, cache them ie. via Service Worker for some time, to boost second load.
+    - server may serve src maps with smaller images to boost image loading ( not API iteself).
+Lazy load to not load more images than its needed.
+    - cache Database results

+- what i did:
+ - i've added placeholders and lazy loading to hide issue the long time of loading

 ### 3. Forms